 To help new members and delegates, the Country Report could cover:

 - Brief description of the Government Structure within your country including references to further information.
 Identify the major organizations that have responsibilities for managing and overseeing the use of information technology within government and any significant changes that have occurred in the past year.

-- The Strategic Approach towards a digital e-Government
+- The Strategic Approach towards a digital and even AI Government

 - Has your strategic plan been revised - outline the highlights

 - How are you using targets/goals for service delivery

 - Is the role of the CIO changing?

 - Organisational Issues